 Direct quote: Exact words from a source.
 Include quotation marks (depending on quote length) and citation.

-Paraphrase: Idea from a source written in your own words.
-Usually about the same length as original quote.
+Paraphrase: Idea from a source that you rewrote, in your own words.
+Usually about the same length as the original quote.
 Often used to simplify language.
-No quotation marks BUT citation is necessary.
+No quotation marks BUT citation is still necessary.

 Be sure to cite correctly!
 See Willamette's Citation Guides for more info.